Democratic, Constitutional Rights To Protect Minorities Rights - UrduPoint

 Democratic, Constitutional Rights To Protect Minorities Rights

-Coordinator of Youth Assembly for Human Rights Muhammad Qasim Kambo here on Friday expressed his concern that it was the democratic, constitutional responsibility of the influential personalities to protect the rights of minorities in the area
+Coordinator of Youth Assembly for Human Rights Muhammad Qasim Kambo Monday expressed his concern that it was the democratic, constitutional responsibility of the influential personalities to protect the rights of minorities in the area

-GUJRANWALA (UrduPoint / Pakistan Point News - 2nd Aug, 2019 ) :Coordinator of Youth Assembly for Human Rights Muhammad Qasim Kambo here on Friday expressed his concern that it was the democratic, constitutional responsibility of the influential personalities to protect the rights of minorities in the area.
+GUJRANWALA, (UrduPoint / Pakistan Point News - 5th Aug, 2019 ) :Coordinator of Youth Assembly for Human Rights Muhammad Qasim Kambo Monday expressed his concern that it was the democratic, constitutional responsibility of the influential personalities to protect the rights of minorities in the area.

 He strongly condemned the recent incident of violence on Hindu Community from some influential personalities.